oracle/fmw-kubernetes/docs-source/content/idm-products/oudsm/configure-ingress/_index.md

    ```
    NAME: lbr-nginx
    LAST DEPLOYED: <DATE>
-   NAMESPACE: mynginx
+   NAMESPACE: mynginxns
    STATUS: deployed
    REVISION: 1
    TEST SUITE: None
    NOTES:
    The ingress-nginx controller has been installed.
    It may take a few minutes for the LoadBalancer IP to be available.
-   You can watch the status by running 'kubectl --namespace mynginx get services -o wide -w lbr-nginx-ingress-nginx-controller'
+   You can watch the status by running 'kubectl --namespace mynginxns get services -o wide -w lbr-nginx-ingress-nginx-controller'

    An example Ingress that makes use of the controller:
      apiVersion: networking.k8s.io/v1